 SEO or Search Engine Optimization is a branch of digital marketing that is used to make a website rank higher in the unpaid or organic search results section of Google’s SERPs (search engine results page) for important search keywords.
 It is made up of three important sub-types, namely on-page (optimising the content within a site), off-page (building quality external links to a site), and technical SEO.
 While we will proceed to define and elaborate on technical SEO in the subsequent sections, it is important to understand that as a website owner, publisher or developer, all three types of SEO are critical to help you draw more web traffic, generate leads and have repeat visitors who will slowly grow loyal to your brand/business.
-Read on for a run-through of the most important aspects of technical SEO.
+Read on for a run-through of what is technical SEO and technical SEO checklist to implement for your website.

 Technical SEO is used to better a website’s infrastructure so that search engine bots can crawl and index the pages on your website more effectively.